 Adopt a coding style that requires the default clause to be the last clause in the switch statement to assist the maintenance of complex switch statements.
 This also applies to switch expressions where coverage is not checked by the language.

-6.28 Demarcation of control flow [EOJ]
+6.28 Non-demarcation of control flow [EOJ]

 6.28.1 Applicability to language

 Java lacks a keyword for an explicit terminator.
-Therefore, it may not be readily apparent which statements are part of a loop construct or an if statement.
+Therefore, it is often not be readily apparent which statements are part of a loop construct or an if statement.

 Consider the following section of code: